github/octocatalog-diff/doc/optionsref.md

+        --puppet-binary STRING       Full path to puppet binary globally --to-puppet-binary STRING    Full path to puppet binary for the to branch --from-puppet-binary STRING  Full path to puppet binary for the from branch --puppet-master-token-file STRING
+                                     File containing PE RBAC token to authenticate to the Puppetserver API v4 globally --to-puppet-master-token-file STRING
+                                     File containing PE RBAC token to authenticate to the Puppetserver API v4 for the to branch
+        --from-puppet-master-token-file STRING
+                                     File containing PE RBAC token to authenticate to the Puppetserver API v4 for the from branch
+        --facts-terminus STRING      Facts terminus: one of yaml, facter --puppet-master-token STRING PE RBAC token to authenticate to the Puppetserver API v4 globally --to-puppet-master-token STRING
-        --puppet-binary STRING       Full path to puppet binary globally --to-puppet-binary STRING    Full path to puppet binary for the to branch --from-puppet-binary STRING  Full path to puppet binary for the from branch --facts-terminus STRING      Facts terminus: one of yaml, facter --puppetdb-token TOKEN       Token to access the PuppetDB API --puppetdb-token-file PATH   Path containing token for PuppetDB API, relative or absolute --puppetdb-url URL           PuppetDB base URL
+                                     PE RBAC token to authenticate to the Puppetserver API v4 for the to branch --from-puppet-master-token STRING
+                                     PE RBAC token to authenticate to the Puppetserver API v4 for the from branch --puppetdb-token TOKEN       Token to access the PuppetDB API --puppetdb-token-file PATH   Path containing token for PuppetDB API, relative or absolute --puppetdb-url URL           PuppetDB base URL